Bridget Kearney: Songwriting

 As a songwriter/composer she has registered over 85 songs as a member of Broadcast Music, Inc. Of those, at least 25 are held solely by her, and the rest with different songwriters/composers and artists including Lake Street Dive, Cuddle Magic, Joy Kills Sorrow, Benjamin Lazar Davis and Margaret Glaspy.
+Gaining recognition as a songwriter included penning a number of songs with and for other artists, some in conjunction with Lake Street Dive which led to a Grammy nomination for Best Traditional Pop Vocal Album for their 2024 album Good Together.
 She credits some of her song writing acumen to authors such as Ernest Hemingway, having once been quoted as saying "A lot of my ideals as a songwriter come from novelists and poets, like Hemingway's idea that to start writing a story, all you have to do is write one true sentence.
 A song works that way too.
 You just need to find one seed, the rest will grow from there."

 Teaching

-Kearney is a skilled songwriting and instrumental instructor who taught private lessons online for charity and also taught songwriting to larger classes online with "School of Song", a community-concept based songwriting school with rotating instructors where she was also a student.
+Kearney has taught private lessons online for charity and also taught songwriting to larger classes online with "School of Song", a community-concept based songwriting school with rotating instructors where she was also a student.
 She has co-taught a songwriting class with Paul Muldoon at Princeton University.
-Of her love for teaching she once wrote about her students, "...a joy to witness how practicing a creative act can bring the world around us into sharper focus, drawing our attention to little wonderful things that may have otherwise gone unnoticed, while simultaneously softening some of life’s rougher edges and making the big things that dominate our attention seem less daunting.
-What an insanely powerful force!!"